 Companies looking to stay ahead of the game and remain competitive must continue to focus on creating exceptional customer experiences.
 In fact, recent research found that companies who stay customer-minded drive an average of 4%-8% more revenue than other companies within their industry.
 The Temkin Group also recently found that a whopping 73% of companies who offer “above-average” customer experiences outperform their competitors financially.
 But it’s not just the companies who have well-established focuses on the customer experience who reap the rewards.
 Recent research from Dimension Data found that an astounding 84% of companies who strive to improve their customer experiences “report an increase in their revenue”.

 So, how can CRM help?
-CRM is the foundation for obtaining a greater understanding of your customers and being able to tap into their desires, needs, trends, behaviors, and preferences.
+CRM is the foundation for obtaining a greater understanding of your customers and being able to tap into their desires, needs, trends, behaviours, and preferences.
 Being able to capture customer requirements in CRM is the first step to understanding which product innovations should be a priority.
 That’s right—CRM can and should help drive product innovation and development.

-The key here is servicization — the modern customer requires a more solution-oriented approach where aftercare and service are bundled into the product offering.
+The key here is servicisation — the modern customer requires a more solution-oriented approach where aftercare and service are bundled into the product offering.
 A solid manufacturing CRM can help you do just that.